 The primary international destination Argentinian resort, Valle de Las Lenas, is near Mendoza and peaks at 11,253 ft while the rest tend to be much lower in elevation.

-As will all resorts south of the equator, the seasons are the opposite of the Northern hemisphere.
-Ski season is typically June to as late as October with the peak ski season in July.
+As with all resorts south of the equator, the seasons are the opposite of the Northern hemisphere.
+Ski season is typically June to September and even as late as October with the peak ski season in July and August.

 Overview: Europe is considered the birthplace of skiing where it was developed into the vacation and sports industry it has become.